Back to articles

 Step 2: Renew or Replace Expired Certificates

-• If expired, obtain a new certificate from your Certificate Authority (CA) or use certbot renew if you're using Let's Encrypt.
+If it's expired, get a new one from your CA, or run certbot renew if you're on Let's Encrypt.

 # Nginx example: Ensure full chain is specified